Masmiseim36/nxpSDK/boards/evkmimxrt685/trustzone_examples/secure_gpio/secure_gpio_s/readme.txt

 TxD and RxD pins.
 This information can be use to decode UART communication from normal world, which can lead to unwanted information leak.

-This Secure GPIO demo uses secure GPIO to read S1 button from secure world and standard GPIO to read S1 button.
-If SW1 button is pressed (logical zero is read) the GREEN LED is switched on in secure world and blue led is switched on from normal world.
+This Secure GPIO demo uses secure GPIO peripheral to read SW4 button from secure world and standard GPIO peripheral to read the same button SW4.
+If SW4 button is pressed (logical zero is read) the GREEN LED is switched ON in secure world and concurrently BLUE LED is switched ON from normal world.
 The second part of the demo is AHB secure controller GPIO mask feature.
-This feature is controlled by button S2.
-If the S2 button is released, the GPIO mask feature is disabled so state of S1 can be read also from normal world.
-Therefore S1 buttons controls both blue and green LEDs.
+This feature is controlled by button SW1.
+If the SW1 button is released, the GPIO mask feature is disabled so state of button SW4 can be read from both secure and normal world.
+So user can see both LEDs switched ON when SW4 is pressed down.
-If the S2 button is pressed, the GPIO mask feature is enabled.
-So normal world cannot read state of S1 button and logical zero is read.
-Since logical zero corresponds to pressed button the blue LED is switched on while S2 is pressed and cannot be further controlled by S1 switch.
-The green LED can be still controlled by S1 button since state of S1 button is read by secure GPIO.
+If the SW1 button is pressed, the GPIO mask feature is enabled.
+Thus normal world cannot read state of SW1 button and logical zero only is read by application from normal world.
+Since logical zero corresponds to the pressed button the BLUE LED is switched ON while SW1 is pressed and cannot be further controlled by button SW4.
+The GREEN LED can be still controlled by SW4 button since state of SW4 button is still read by secure GPIO from secure world.

 Toolchain supported
 ===================
-- GCC ARM Embedded  9.3.1
+- GCC ARM Embedded  10.2.1
-- Keil MDK  5.33
+- Keil MDK  5.34
-- IAR embedded Workbench  8.50.9
+- IAR embedded Workbench  9.10.2
-- MCUXpresso  11.3.0
+- MCUXpresso  11.4.0

 Hardware requirements
 =====================